top of page

 Check out the walls

-which are filled with historic artefacts and interesting period pieces, even an old petrol station pump!
+which is filled with historical artefacts, interesting period pieces, and even an old petrol station pump!

 We had a glass of Rueda with a free chorizo tapa.